-The Plan of Study (POS) confirms a student's status in the EdD program and informs the EdD Oversight Committee of a possible topic for a Dissertation in Professional Practice (DiPP) and his/her intent of research.
-A faculty member will be assigned upon receipt of the POS by the EdD office.
+The Plan of Study confirms a student's status in the EdD program and informs the EdD Oversight Committee of a possible topic for a Dissertation in Professional Practice (DiPP) and his/her intent of research.
+A faculty member will be assigned upon receipt of the Plan of Study by the EdD office.